Shahondin1624/IT-Tec_Prometheus/README.md

 ```

 7.2 run the script
 You need to pass your Github Access Token as the first parameter to the configuration script to get access to the Github API.
+This is because we don't want a Access Token in a public Repository.
 ```
 ./ configure_project.sh TOKEN=<your Github Access Token>
 ```